May 13, 2025 by Lenny Rudow

 Differences Between Deck Boats and Pontoon Boats

 • The larger surface area of a deck boat’s single hull provides more buoyancy, so deck boats are better weight-bearing platforms and commonly have higher weight and passenger capacities.
+This often makes them the best boat for families with lots of kids who want to bring along friends.

 • Deck boats tend to handle large waves better, in part because they have more buoyancy in the bow.